Last updated

 Make sure you have the following before you begin:

-• A project created in your organization in Reunite.
+• A project using the Starter template in your Reunite organization.

 See Create a project for instructions on creating a project.